arklual/listenY/README.md

 **Let's continue with WHY WE WANT TO DO THAT?**
 It is all about money guys💰💰💰)) We wanna become trillionaires so while it is not late you can text us about working with our team)).
 I think it is good offer.
-_To be honest_ we just think that that is cool.
+_To be honest_ we just think that the idea is cool.
 And why we can't do that if we have opportunity.
 So we just love that and that is all😊

 That's all for now.
 After som time we will correct this file.